-International Capstone Essay: You will watch a documentary film about an environmental issue outside the United States, and reflect on the causes, impacts, and possible solutions of the issue in the form of an 800-1000-word essay.
+International Environmental Issue Essay: You will watch a documentary film about an environmental issue outside the United States, and reflect on the causes, impacts, and possible solutions of the issue in the form of an 800-1000-word essay.
 This assignment is graded through a rubric that is posted with the assignment instructions on Canvas.
 Citations and references are required in APA format.
 Direct quoting of sources is not allowed.
 A Turnitin.com score of less than 10% is expected.

-Exams: There are three 50-minute multiple choice exams during the semester and an optional final exam that will assess your comprehension of course content.
+Exams: There are three 50-minute multiple choice exams during the semester that will assess your comprehension of course content, as well as an optional cumulative final exam.
 Grading is based on the number of correct answers.
+The highest three of the four exam scores will count towards the final grade.
 Exams are proctored by Honorlock.

 Specific grading criteria for each assignment will be provided on Canvas.
 You are responsible for maintaining duplicate copies of all work submitted in this course until the end of the semester.
-In case of a grading dispute, you must notify your instructor via email within one week of the date the grade is posted.
-It is your responsibility to verify that all assignments are successfully uploaded to Canvas.
+In case of a grading dispute, you must notify the instructor via email within one week of the date the grade is posted.
+It is your responsibility to ensure that all assignments are successfully uploaded to Canvas.
 Missing, corrupt, or incompatible files may result in grade penalties up to a score of zero for the assignment.